-- (a) What are "temporary" measures?
+(a) What are "temporary" measures?

-- 7.3 The 2000 Convention does not explain what would constitute a temporary measure.
-The Explanatory Report helps paint a picture of the potential scenarios that may fall under Article 11.285
+7.3 The 2000 Convention does not explain what would constitute a temporary measure.
+The Explanatory Report helps paint a picture of the potential scenarios that may fall under Article 11.280

-- Example 7.A

 A young adult with a severe drug addiction is temporarily present in Contracting Party A. This drug addiction impairs the personal faculties of the adult and as a result they are not in a position to protect their interests.
 However, the adult is not yet protected by a measure.
-Following several overdoses and to protect the young adult from themselves and their immediate environment, the competent authorities of Contracting Party A decide to temporarily place the young adult in a rehabilitation facility for the rest of their stay in Contracting Party A and to designate the rehabilitation facility to have charge of the person of represent the adult or assist them in the exercise of their legal capacity while at the facility.
+Following several overdoses and to protect the young adult from themselves and their immediate environment, the competent authorities of Contracting Party A decide to temporarily place the young adult in a rehabilitation facility for the rest of their stay in Contracting Party A and to designate the rehabilitation facility to represent the adult or assist them in the exercise of their legal capacity while at the facility.
 This situation would fall within the scope of Article 11 because, although it is a worrying situation, it is temporary and limited to its jurisdiction.

-- (b) Duration of temporary measures - 7.4 Article 11, similarly to Article 10, is a concurrent but subsidiary ground of jurisdiction to the primary and general grounds of jurisdiction under Articles 5 and 6. - 7.5 Measures taken in one Contracting Party under Article 11 will lapse under similar conditions to those in Article 10.
-Temporary measures taken by the competent authorities of a Contracting Party where the adult is present shall lapse as soon as the competent authorities having jurisdiction under Articles 5, 7 and or 8 have taken the measures of protection required by the situation.
-It is possible that the competent authorities which have jurisdiction under one of the aforementioned Articles decide that no measures need to be taken.
-In this case, the temporary measures no longer have any reason to continue having effect.
-The temporary measures only have effect in the State where they are taken and are therefore not subject to recognition and enforcement in other Contracting Parties once the adult leaves the jurisdiction.
-288 - 7.6 Where the adult has their habitual residence in a non-Contracting Party, and the competent authority of that State has taken other measures of protection required by the situation, the temporary measures taken by the authorities of a Contracting Party under Article 11 no longer have any reason to continue having effect.
-It is important to note that, in that case, for the temporary measures taken under Article 11 to cease to have effect, the measures taken by the competent authority in the non-Contracting Party of habitual residence of the adult will have to be recognised in the Contracting Party where the temporary measures were
+(b) Duration of temporary measures

+- 7.4 Article 11, similarly to Article 10, is a concurrent but subsidiary ground of jurisdiction to the primary grounds of jurisdiction under Articles 5 and 6. - 7.5 Measures taken in one Contracting Party under Article 11 will lapse under similar conditions to those in Article 10.
+Temporary measures taken by the competent authorities of a Contracting Party where the adult is present shall lapse as soon as the competent authorities having jurisdiction under Articles 5, 7 or 8 have taken the measures of protection required by the situation.281 It is possible that the competent authorities which have jurisdiction under one of the aforementioned Articles decide that no measures need to be taken.
+In this case, the temporary measures no longer have any reason to continue having effect.282 The temporary measures only have effect in the State where they are taken and are therefore not subject to recognition and enforcement in other Contracting Parties once the adult leaves the jurisdiction.283 - 7.6 Where the adult has their habitual residence in a non-Contracting Party, and the competent authority of that State has taken other measures of protection required by the situation, the temporary measures taken by the authorities of a Contracting Party under Article 11 no longer have any reason to continue having effect.
+It is important to note that, in that case, for the temporary measures taken under Article 11 to cease to have effect, the measures taken by the competent authority in the non-Contracting Party of habitual residence of the adult will have to be recognised in the Contracting Party where the temporary measures were taken.
+Because these new measures are taken in a non-Contracting Party, their recognition is not governed by the 2000 Convention.284